liskitaliangroup/lisk-explorer/README.md

     - npm run-script discover (for collecting the nodes)
     - npm run-script collect (for collecting all the forging delegates using an open API node)

+##Results
+The script results are stored in json files.